1.Blue Cash Preferred® Card from American Express

 - 6%Cash back on select U.S. streaming subscriptions

-- 3%Cash back on U.S. gas stations and transit
+- 3%Cash back on U.S. gas and transit

-Earn $250 Back after you spend $3,000 in purchases on your new Card within the first 6 months.
+Earn a one-time $250 to $300 cash bonus once you spend $3,000 on purchases within the first 6 months from account opening.

-Earn 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases, then 1%.
-Earn 6% cash back on select U.S. streaming subscriptions, 3% on U.S. gas stations and transit, and 1% on everything else.
+Earn 6% cash back at U.S. supermarkets (on up to $6,000 per year, then 1%) and on select U.S. streaming subscriptions.
+Earn 3% cash back on U.S. gas and transit.

 19.49%-28.49% Variable APR

-The Blue Cash Preferred® Card from American Express stands out as the top choice because it offers an exceptional 6% cash back on groceries and streaming services, making it ideal for families and frequent shoppers.
-Its generous welcome bonus and no annual fee for the first year further enhance its value, ensuring cardholders can maximize their rewards without upfront costs.
+The Blue Cash Preferred® Card stands out as the top choice because it offers an exceptional 6% cash back on groceries and select streaming services, making it ideal for families and frequent shoppers.
+Its robust rewards structure easily offsets the annual fee for those who spend heavily in these categories.

 Pros: